Study abroad semester in Spain

 Spanish universities enjoy favorable mentions among the world’s most renown universities rankings.
 Excluding HTSI – School of Tourism & Hospitality Management Sant Ignasi, which could be considered a niche institution, all the other ones are mentioned in at least one of the rankings chosen by wearefreemovers.
 There seem to be no outliers, with every member of the list having a nice level of international recognition.
 For sure you have an ample choice, and Spain is a great country too!

-Spain is a medium expensive country.
+Spain is an affordable country.
 Monthly costs of living for a single person are close to 600€.
-Here you can find a detail of the various costs that you can encounter in this country.
 Keep in mind that, as a student, you could have access to various discounts which can include food, travel, and accommodation expenses.

 When it comes to university’s fees, Spain is not that expensive, with a median 3250€/semester for free mover students.

-Which Spanish cities are available for free movers?
+Which Spanish cities are available to free movers?

 Currently there are 24 cities that accept free movers in Spain.
 Have you ever dreamt of studying in Barcelona or any other city in Spain?
 Here you can find institutions divided by city: